What do we mean by 'personality'?

 - hearing voices or having other unusual experiences

-The challenge for anyone struggling with borderline or emerging personality disorder is first to recognise that there is a problem – and that can be really hard to do.
+The challenge for anyone struggling with a borderline or emerging personality disorder is first to recognise that there is a problem – and that can be really hard to do.
 Often family and friends may be the first to notice these patterns.
 Having trusted support is important during this time.

 It can take time, but you can start to take control over negative patterns that are starting to become second nature.
 With the right help and support, you can get better and make your life and relationships healthy and positive again.